rciam/simplesamlphp-module-attrauthcomanage/README.md

   * `urnNamespace`: Required, a string to use as the URN namespace of the generated `eduPersonEntitlement` values containing group membership and role information.
   * `urnAuthority`: Required, a string to use as the authority of the generated `eduPersonEntitlement` URN values containing group membership and role information.
   * `registryUrls`: Required, an array of COmanage endpoints representing standard Enrollment Flow types.
 All the four endpoints are mandatory.
+  * `urnLegacy`: Optional, a boolean value for controlling whether to generate `eduPersonEntitlement` URN values using the legacy syntax.
+Defaults to `false`.

 Note: In case you need to change the format of the entitlements you need to modify the source code.